-- uncontrolled or repeated movements - e.g. sucking or smacking of the lips, darting of the tongue, chewing movements, uncontrolled movements of the arms or legs.
-This may be a sign of tardive dyskinesia, a movement disorder which potentially can be irreversible.
+- uncontrolled or repeated movements, e.g. sucking or smacking of the lips, darting of the tongue, chewing movements, uncontrolled movements of the arms or legs.
+This may be a sign of tardive dyskinesia, a movement disorder which can be potentially irreversible.

-- · fast heartbeat
+- fast heartbeat

-- · depression
+- depression

+- swelling of hands, ankles or feet

 The above list includes serious side effects that may require medical attention.
-Serious side effects are
+Serious side effects are rare.